Canon T6 vs Sony NEX-7

 It is notable that the T6 offers wifi support, while the NEX-7 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the T6 and the NEX-7 have been discontinued, but can regularly be found used on eBay.
+Both the T6 and the NEX-7 have been discontinued, but can regularly be found used on ebay.
 The T6 was replaced by the Canon T7, while the NEX-7 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T6 and NEX-7 can be found, respectively, in the Canon T6 Manual (free pdf) or the online Sony NEX-7 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T6 and the Sony NEX-7?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.